Steering Large Language Models for Machine Translation Personalization: Limitations

-While our work demonstrates the potential of steering LLMs for MT personalization using sparse autoencoders, we acknowledge several limitations.
+While our work demonstrates the potential of steering LLMs for MT personalization using sparse autoencoders, we acknowledge some limitations in our setup.

-Firstly, our findings' generalizability is constrained by the scope of our experiments.
-We focused on literary translation into English from seven specific source languages and evaluated three LLMs of relatively small size.
-Consequently, the observed effectiveness of SAE-based steering and the identified optimal layers for intervention may not directly transfer to other language pairs, significantly different model architectures or sizes, or distinct domains beyond literary texts.
+Firstly, the generalizability of our findings is constrained by the scope of our experiments.
+We focused on literary translation from seven specific source languages into English and evaluated three LLMs of relatively small size.
+Consequently, the effectiveness of SAE-based steering and the identified optimal layers for intervention may not directly transfer to other language pairs, significantly different model architectures or sizes, or distinct domains beyond literary texts.
 Further research is needed to assess the robustness of our approach across a broader range of linguistic and modeling contexts.

-Secondly, the computational overhead associated with sparse autoencoders presents a practical challenge.
-Although we utilized pre-trained SAEs in our study, the initial training of these components is resource-intensive.
-This could limit the accessibility and scalability of our proposed method, particularly for researchers or practitioners with limited computational resources or when frequent retraining for new models or tasks is required.
-The current availability of pre-trained SAEs also restricts model choice, as seen with the Llama 3.1 8B model where an SAE was only available for a potentially sub-optimal layer.
+Secondly, the computational overhead associated with training sparse autoencoders presents a practical limitation to the widespread adoption of our proposed method.
+Although many open-source pre-trained SAEs are now available, training new SAEs from scratch may be required for newer models, which might pose a problem for researchers with limited computational resources.
+The current availability of pre-trained SAEs also restricts model choice, as seen with the Llama 3.1 8B model where the SAE we selected was available for a single, potentially suboptimal layer.

-Finally, our investigation primarily focused on downstream performance and the impact of various personalization strategies on model representations.
+Finally, our investigation primarily focused on downstream performance and the impact of various personalization strategies on model activations.
 However, we did not pursue a mechanistic understanding of the "personalization circuits" within the LLMs.
 Future work could adopt a more fine-grained, mechanistic interpretability approach to study how specific SAE latents or combinations thereof encode and manipulate nuanced stylistic features, thereby providing deeper insights into the underlying processes of LLM personalization.